zhufyaxel/zhufyaxel.github.io/_posts/2025-04-16-video-preview-demo.md

 # Enhancing Publications with Video Previews

-In this for, I have added the feature of rendering video previews to your selected papers.
+In this fork, I have added the feature of rendering video previews to your selected papers.
 This creates an engaging and dynamic way to showcase your research at a glance.

 ## How Video Previews Work